Step 4: Motor Configuration

 - Test permanent settings: If you used

-It is important to get the motor-check working before running the demo.
+It is important to get the openarm-can-motor-check working before running the demo.

 Troubleshooting